Chemotherapy: What to Expect

 After all your chemotherapy medication has been delivered, your oncology nurse will remove your IV and you’ll be free to go home.
 How you’ll feel immediately following chemotherapy will depend on the type of drug administered and your individual reaction.
 Some patients report feeling a little tired after treatment while others experience fatigue and nausea.
 Tell your care team if your symptoms are severe.

 Plan to rest for at least the remainder of the day, as well as the day after your treatment.
-It’s common for chemo side effects to build with each treatment, so if you are scheduled for several treatments in a row, you’ll want to plan for adequate rest and assistance with tasks such as cooking and childcare as your treatments progress.
+It’s common for chemo side effects to build with each treatment, so if you are scheduled for several treatments in a row, you’ll want to plan for adequate rest and assistance with tasks such as cooking and childcare as your cancer treatments progress.

 Your doctor will prescribe medication to help with the effects of chemotherapy, but there are also some steps you can take to reduce your symptoms, including maintaining a healthy diet and engaging in light physical activity when you feel up to it.